gimli-org/pyGIMLi/doc/user-guide/inversion.md

 The step length $\tau^k$ can be determined by line search strategies to ensure sufficient decrease of the objective function in each iteration.

-For inversion of a limited number of parameters (e.g., 1D layer models, spectral parameters) the minimization is performed directly ($\Phi_d\rightarrow\min$) by some stabilizing damping terms, as with the Levenberg-Marquardt {cite}`Levenberg1944, Marquardt1963` method.
+For inversion of a limited number of parameters (e.g., 1D layer models, spectral parameters) the minimization is performed solely based on the data ($\Phi_d\rightarrow\min$) by some stabilizing damping terms, as with the Levenberg-Marquardt {cite}`Levenberg1944, Marquardt1963` method.
 However, for large-scale problems (e.g., 2D/3D mesh-based inversion) the direct minimization is often not feasible.

 ### Regularization